nanograv/PINT/docs/explanation.rst

-This algorithm is the Gauss-Newton_algorithm_ for solving nonlinear least-squares problems, and even in one-complex-dimensional cases can exhibit convergence behaviour that is literally chaotic_.
+This algorithm is the Gauss-Newton_algorithm_ for solving nonlinear least-squares problems, and even in one-complex-dimensional cases can exhibit convergence behavior that is literally chaotic_.
 For TEMPO/TEMPO2 and PINT, the problem is that the model is never actually evaluated at the updated starting point before committing to it; it can be invalid (ECC > 1) or the step can be large enough that the derivative does not match the function and thus the